kirahsapong/wwc-workshop/README.md

 ### Tidal API Beta

-To get started with your own Tidal API token, create an account in [Tidal's Developer Dashboard]() and make note of your Client ID and Client Secret.
+To get started with your own Tidal API token, create an account in [Tidal's Developer Dashboard](https://developer.tidal.com/dashboard) and make note of your **Client ID** and **Client Secret**.
+If you run into any issues, have any questions, or just want to say "Hi!", you can go to [Tidal's Community Discussion Forum](https://github.com/orgs/tidal-music/discussions).

 In your terminal, generate a base64 API key: